Chasing Rainbows with Betsy Bradley

 BB

 My process involves a great deal of psyching up, in a sense, or just being quite still and preserving energy for a long time.
 I practice meditation a lot as well, which is very helpful for letting go of thoughts and generating a much more spacious mind.
 It’s not like I directly meditate and then paint, but I think because I meditate frequently, that's one of the main things that helps set up those conditions for being really free and spontaneous.
 Because I'm not overthinking things or making too deliberate a decision, I’m just being as much like a child at play as possible.
-Children just follow, in that particular moment, what's going on, completely absorbed in it in the present moment.
+Children just follow, in that particular moment, what's going on, completely absorbed in the present moment.

 Betsy bradley kensho %282020%29. acrylic on voile 30x21cm. courtesy the artist